-Unless you're in the garage or shed, you'll probably want to protect your floor from the same salty sweat as well as any damage caused by the feet of your turbo trainer.
+Unless you're in the garage or shed, you'll probably want to protect your floor from your salty sweat droplets, not to mention the damage caused by the feet of your turbo trainer.
 A turbo trainer mat will offer this protection and are available pretty cheap, but an old yoga mat or even an offcut of kitchen lino will do the same job - just don't cut it out of your parents' kitchen floor!

 4. Turbo trainer tyre

-If using a wheel-on turbo trainer - especially a cheap one - the roller's interaction with the soft rubber of your rear tyre can quite quickly churn through your rubber and cause a square edge.
-Not only will this ruin the tyre's on-road cornering performance, but it will also remove any puncture protection it once had.
+If using a wheel-on turbo trainer - especially a cheap one - the roller's interaction with the soft rubber of your rear tyre can quite quickly churn through your rubber and cause a square edge and ruin the tyre's on-road performance.
 Dedicated hard-wearing turbo trainer tyres exist to overcome this very problem.
-You could invest in a dedicated turbo trainer tyre but if you fancy some new rubber for on the road, recycle your old part-worn tyre for indoor-use only.
+You could invest in a dedicated turbo trainer tyre, or alternatively, if you regularly ride on the road, upgrade your best road bike tyres and recycle your old part-worn tyre for indoor-use only.

 Any questions / tips?

-If you have any Zwift setup related questions, feel free to drop us a comment below - we'll be sure to answer as many as we can, and if, during your own pain-cave building process, you've learned any tips and tricks that will help others looking to invest in a cheap Zwift setup, feel free to share them in the comments below.
+If you have any Zwift setup related questions, feel free to drop us a comment below - we'll be sure to answer as many as we can, and if, during your own pain-cave building process, you've learned any tips and tricks that will help others looking to invest in a cheap Zwift setup, feel free to share them.